 Restoring Pollinator Gardens and Habitats

-There is a crisis in the populations of pollinators and many other insects in this country and around the world, due to habitat loss, pesticides, invasive species and global warming.
+There is a crisis in the populations of pollinators and many other insects in this country and around the world due to habitat loss, pesticides, invasive species and global warming.

 Kits supply protection from global warming by waiting for the freezing temperatures of winter to stabilize before putting the seeded pots outside, (sometime in early January), and by enclosing them in a mesh covered frames so they won’t be eaten by birds or rodents.

-Wildflower Pollinator Project endeavors is to inspire, aide and bring local individuals, organizations and businesses to work together with the goal of repopulating gardens and community landscapes with native wildflowers habitats.
 It is vital that we help reverse the population crisis effecting all bees, butterflies, hummingbirds and many species of insects and creatures we know little about, but that sustain the natural world.

 It takes a village to restore habitats and save pollinators.